Board of Directors

 President/CEO and Board Member

 Dominika Parry is the founder of 2CMississippi.
 She is the President/CEO, as well as a Board Member.
-She is an environmental economist, professionally and personally passionate about climate change.
-Dominika established 2C Mississippi to promote a bipartisan, science-based dialog and action on climate change in Mississippi.
-Dominika received her PhD in 2003 from Yale University, School of Forestry and Environmental Studies, where she also trained as a Postdoctoral Associate, working on valuation of air pollution damages.
+Dominika is an environmental economist, professionally and personally passionate about climate change.
+In 2017, she established 2C Mississippi to promote a bipartisan, science-based dialog and action on climate change in Mississippi.
+Since 2020, she is also a chairwoman of the Climate Mitigation and Adaptation Taskforce (CliMAT) in Jackson, MS. Dominika received her PhD in 2003 from Yale University, School of Forestry and Environmental Studies, where she also trained as a Postdoctoral Associate, working on valuation of air pollution damages.
 She spent most of her career in academia as an Assistant Professor at the Earth and Environment Department at Boston University, Visiting Assistant Professor at the Martin School of Public Policy and Administration at University of Kentucky, and a Researcher at the Department of Forestry and Wildlife Ecology University of Wisconsin-Madison, where she worked on climate change mitigation and adaptation strategies for federally and state owned land management.

 Since moving to Mississippi, in 2013, Dominika became an Independent Consultant in Environmental Economics and Policy working on a variety of projects including local support for Lower Mississippi River Conservation Committee, Vicksburg, MS and publishing a report on the Economic Impact Analysis of the Lower Mississippi River.
 In 2016, Dominika founded a Jackson Chapter of Citizens Climate Lobby.
 Currently, she is both the Jackson Chapter Leader as well as a pro-bono State Coordinator for CCL in Mississippi leading local efforts in support of federal climate change regulations.